enaj1125/I_Submission/README.md

 [Back to Table of Contents] (README.md#table-of-contents)

 The social network is represented as a undirected graph, with each user id defined as a node.
 This makes a perfect application of an object-oriented programming design.
-In python, two classes were defined:
+A library social_graph was developed to define two classes:

 ###Node class: represent each individual user
 the following attributes defined: